rar-ensemble/lab_site/publications/_posts/2018-11-27-pressly-riggleman-winey-cylindrical-confinement.md

 entanglement region in the pore center.
 The size of the depletion region near the wall is chain length dependent.
 Finally, the diffusion along the pore axis exhibits nonmonotonic behavior with the pore radius.
-As the pore radius decreases, the diffusion coefficient, $D$, initially increases due to increasing chain disentanglement, though for small pores $D$ eventually decreases as a result of confinement-induced chain segregation.
+As the pore radius decreases, the diffusion coefficient, $$ D $$, initially increases due to increasing chain disentanglement, though for small pores $$ D $$ eventually decreases as a result of confinement-induced chain segregation.